substancelab/playbook/README.md

 ### Perform code reviews before merging to master

 When your changes are ready to be reviewed, create a pull request for the branch.
+When your pull request is complete ask for reviews from the other members of your team by using GitHubs "Request review" feature or GitLabs "Assign approver".

 ### Commit messages tell intent